Title: IS God A Zionist

 • Chapter 14: The Heart of a People

-I have been back to Israel around fifteen times since 2007.
-I have had the privilege to see all of Israel, the West Bank, and many of the surrounding countries.
+I’ve been back to Israel about fifteen times since 2007.
+I’ve had the privilege of seeing the whole country, the West Bank, Gaza, and many surrounding countries.
 I have both Jewish and Palestinian friends.
-I have lived with the Bedouins, a nomadic group of Arabs that live in tents throughout Israel.
-I have played Shesh Besh (Backgammon) with the Arabs.
-I have drank coffee with the Druze, and I have celebrated with the Jews.
-Israel is anything but monolithic.
-It is dynamic, complex, and deeply human amidst all the chaos.
+I’ve played Shesh Besh (backgammon) with Arabs and lived with Bedouins—nomadic Arabs who live in tents throughout Israel.
+I’ve drunk coffee with the Druze and have celebrated with Jews.
+There’s nothing monolithic or simple about Israel.
+It’s dynamic, complex, and deeply human amid all the chaos.

-Israel is designed entirely for the opposite of the internet era.
-An era that wants to feed us sound bites and oversimplifications of complex and nuanced issues.
-Israel stands in stark opposition to this tendency to over-simplify, with a deep history that spans back thousands of years.
-If you want to grapple with Israel you must be willing to wrestle with God.
-Israel is the main stage, the pressure cooker that is always about to blow, the heavy stone that anyone who tries to carry cuts themselves by.
+It’s a real challenge to understand Israel in the age of the internet, which feeds us sound bites and oversimplifications of complex, nuanced issues.
+Israel defies oversimplification.
+Its history spans thousands of years.
+To wrestle with Israel, you’ll need to be willing to wrestle with God.
+It’s the main stage of history, a pressure cooker always about to blow, a heavy stone that cuts anyone who tries to carry it.

-As I have matured out of the zealousness of my 23-year-old self, I have been forced at times to deeply grapple with my understanding of Israel and the Jewish people.
-This book addresses numerous theological topics.
-Sometimes, that means I will have to oversimplify issues.
-I am currently finishing up my Master's Degree in Theology because I want to explore the depths of these issues.
-I have a deep love for theology, but I recognize that it is often used in a way that crushes people rather than heals them.
-It can be a form of personal pride as opposed to a way of getting to know God or truth better.
-On the opposite side, at its best, it helps us understand the truth more fully.
+So I won’t be trying to carry it all.
+But I will try to explain some things.
+As I’ve matured out of 23-year-old zeal, I’ve been forced at times to grapple deeply with my understanding of Israel and the Jewish people.
+I’m currently finishing a master’s degree in theology because I want to explore the depths of these issues.
+I love theology, but I recognize that it’s often used to crush people rather than heal them.
+It can be a means to know God better, but it can also engender intellectual pride.
+At its best, it helps us understand the truth more fully.

 Why Should You Care About This Topic?